 You are unlikely to do harm if you give your child extra ear drops by mistake.
-If you are concerned that you may have given too much, contact your doctor or local NHS services (details at the end of leaflet).
+If you concerned that you may have given too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 46 47 in Wales).
 Have the medicine or packaging with you if you telephone for advice.